JanaLyon/portfolio/README.md

 # portfolio
-A personal portfolio of work
+A personal portfolio of front-end work.